 Unlevelled Floor

 An unlevelled floor is a sign of a foundation problem and requires immediate professional attention.
 A foundation upheaval is usually responsible for bumps that appear gradually in a concrete slab floor.
-In most cases, this happens when there is a plumbing leak.
+In most cases, this happens when there is a plumbing leak or a water buildup around the foundation.
 When clay absorbs water, it tends to expand which exerts an immense force on the concrete floor causing a mound or bump.
 In addition, a leak can either take place in a sewer or freshwater line.

 Water leaks may happen even though you don’t have plumbing in that particular section of the house.
 This can happen because of 2 reasons;

 A bump in the middle of a house is rarely caused directly by a foundation problem.
-Water leaks if not addressed in good time can lead to foundation problems.
-If the problem is left to persist, it will eventually weaken the soil that supports your foundation.
+However, water leaks if not addressed in good time can lead to foundation problems.
+If the problem is left to persist, it will eventually weaken the soil that supports your foundation and you will end up with expensive repairs in your home.

 Common Signs of Foundation Problems